annashipman/mac_setup/README.md

 1. Stop Chrome offering to remember passwords (Three dots menu -> Settings -> Passwords -> Unselect "Offer to save passwords"

 1. Set iTerm to the right size (iTerm2 -> Preferences -> Profiles -> Default -> Window -> Columns: 170, Rows: 42).
-Also, set Working directory to 'Reuse previous session's directory' (in General tab under Default profile).
+Also, set Working directory to 'Reuse previous session's directory' (in General tab under Default profile) and turn off the bell for events such as auto-completion not available (In Terminal tab under Default profile -> Notifications -> Silence bell)

 1. Set up my server.
 Put config into the `~/.ssh/config` file (required config is in 1Password).
 Copy the new public key ( `cat ~/.ssh/id_rsa.pub | pbcopy` ), SSH to the machine as root and paste the new public key into Puppet, and then run puppet (`puppet apply -v puppet/annajunior.pp`).
 Note: need to remove entire comment at the end as Puppet doesn't like the whitespace.